 What is a remittance?

-In broad terms, there is a remittance if you have foreign income or foreign gains and you bring them directly or indirectly to the UK so that you (or a relevant person) can enjoy the benefit of the income or gains in the UK.
+In broad terms, there is a remittance if you have foreign income or proceeds from foreign gains and you bring them directly or indirectly to the UK so that you (or a relevant person) can enjoy the benefit of the income or gains in the UK.

 Who is a relevant person?